aminajavaid30/EDA-App/README.md

 # EDA-App
-This is a Streamlit application for Exploratory Data Analysis including the basic steps of EDA for any dataset.
+This is a Streamlit application for Exploratory Data Analysis including the basic steps of EDA for datasets in csv and xlsx formats.